 What causes Sitosterolemia?

-Normally we consume plant sterols in our diet.
+We normally consume plant sterols in our diet.
 These plant sterols enter the intestinal cells, but then are pumped back out into the gut for disposal to keep plant sterols out of the body.
-Sitosterolemia is caused by a mutation or change in the ABCG8 and ABCG5 genes.
-These two genes code for proteins that pump plant sterols out of intestinal cells as well as liver cells.
-The mutations or changes in these genes lead to abnormal proteins that are unable to do their job correctly in the body.
+Sitosterolemia is caused by changes (mutations) in the ABCG8 and ABCG5 genes.
+These two genes code for proteins that normally pump plant sterols out of intestinal cells and liver cells.
+The changes in these genes result in abnormal proteins that are unable to do their job correctly.
 Therefore, high concentrations of plant sterols accumulate throughout the body.

 Sitosterolemia is an inherited autosomal recessive genetic condition.
-Affected individuals inherit two copies of the mutated or changed ABCG8 or ABCG5 genes, one from each parent.
-Therefore the parents are "carriers" of Sitosterolemia, meaning that they have one normal functioning copy and one non functioning copy of the genes.
+Affected individuals inherit two copies of the mutated ABCG8 or ABCG5 genes, one from each parent.
+Therefore, the parents are "carriers" of Sitosterolemia, meaning that they have one normal functioning copy and one non-functioning copy of the genes.
 With each pregnancy, carriers of Sitosterolemia have a 1 in 4 or 25% chance of having a child with the disease.

 How is Sitosterolemia diagnosed?

-Sitosterolemia is diagnosed by measurement of elevated plant sterols in the blood, including sitosterol, campesterol and stigmasterol.
-DNA mutation analysis of the ABCG5 and ABCG8 genes can be helpful in diagnostic confirmation, but such testing is not routinely available.
+Sitosterolemia is diagnosed by measuring elevated plant sterols in the blood, including sitosterol, campesterol and stigmasterol.
+Normal cholesterol testing will not diagnose sitosterolemia because it cannot distinguish among the different sterols.
+DNA analysis of the ABCG5 and ABCG8 genes can be helpful detect mutations and confirm the diagnosis, but such testing is not routinely available.

 What is/is there treatment for Sitosterolemia?

-Sitosterolemia can be managed by restricting plant sterols intake and by pharmacologic therapy.
-Dietary restriction may not be needed, if medications are employed.
-Ezetimibe is effective in reducing the plant sterol concentration in blood.
-There are some margarines and medications enriched with plant sterols that are often prescribed as a treatment for patients with hypercholesterolemia; it is important for patients with Sitosterolemia to avoid ingesting these preparations.
+The primary goal is of treatment is to reduce the concentration of plant sterols in the blood (to be below 1 mg/dl, if possible).
+Sitosterolemia can be managed by restricting foods that are high in concentrations of plant sterols and shellfish sterols and by pharmacologic therapy.
+Foods with high plants sterols include vegetable oils, nuts, seeds and chocolate.
+The drug ezetimibe is effective in decreasing the plant sterol concentration in blood.
+Cholestryramine has been helpful for some individuals.
+There are some margarines and medications enriched with plant sterols or stanols (e.g. sitostanol and campestanol) that are often prescribed as a treatment for people with hypercholesterolemia; it is important for individuals with Sitosterolemia to avoid ingesting these preparations.